 The Collector’s office is responsible for collecting all taxes committed by the Assessors’ office.
-All payments are recorded, posted, updated and deposited daily.
-The Collectors staff is committed to providing our customers with up to date information on their accounts in an effective and efficient manner – using guidelines established by the Department of Revenue.
+Payments are recorded, posted, updated and deposited daily.
+The Collector's staff is committed to providing our customers with up-to-date information on their accounts in an effective and efficient manner – using guidelines established by the Department of Revenue.

 Citizen Self Service:

 Residents can now view their real estate tax and payment history through the Citizen Self-Service application.
 Once at the site, select Real Estate on the right side menu and enter your name, address or bill number to review your information.

 Tax Relief for Elders and the Disabled (TREAD) is a program created under MGL Ch 60, Sec 3D which allows the Town to collect donations which will be used to assist qualifying low income elderly property owners and / or qualifying disabled property owners in paying their property taxes.
 For additional details go to the Elder and Human Services Department page on the Town’s website.
 Payments can be made by check or online using the OnLine Payment link.